jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

 No other end seems worthy of that supreme wisdom and divine benignity which we necessarily ascribe to him.
 We are led to this opinion by the abstract consideration of his infinite perfections.
 This opinion is still more confirmed by examining the works of nature.
-They seem all intended to=
+They seem all intended to:
 promote happiness, and
 guard against misery.
 By acting according to the dictates of our moral faculties, we necessarily pursue the most effective means for promoting mankind's happiness.

-We may therefore be said in some sense to= cooperate with the Deity, and advance the plan of Providence as far as we can.
+We may therefore be said in some sense to: cooperate with the Deity, and advance the plan of Providence as far as we can.
-On the contrary, by acting in other ways, we seem to= obstruct the scheme which the Author of nature established for the world's happiness and perfection, and declare ourselves the enemies of God.
+On the contrary, by acting in other ways, we seem to: obstruct the scheme which the Author of nature established for the world's happiness and perfection, and declare ourselves the enemies of God.
-Hence we are naturally encouraged to= hope for his extraordinary favour and reward in the one case, and dread his vengeance and punishment in the other case.
+Hence we are naturally encouraged to: hope for his extraordinary favour and reward in the one case, and dread his vengeance and punishment in the other case.

 107 There are many other reasons and natural principles which confirm and inculcate the same salutary doctrine.

-Despite the world's disorder, every virtue naturally meets with= its proper reward, and the recompense most fit to encourage and promote it.
+Despite the world's disorder, every virtue naturally meets with: its proper reward, and the recompense most fit to encourage and promote it.
 A very extraordinary concurrence of circumstances is required to entirely disappoint it.